grimmlab/ProLaTherm/README.md

         python3 -m thermpred.run --save_dir SAVE_DIRECTORY

     That's it!
-Very easy!
 You can now find the results in the save directory you specified.
 By default, if you do not specify a `save_dir` a results folder will be created at the top directory of your repository.

 3. To get an overview of the different options you can set for running thermpred, just do: